yilihsu/yilihsu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://academiasinicanlplab.github.io/#members'>Natural Language Processing and Sentiment Analysis Lab, Academia Sinica </a>
+subtitle: Ph.D. student at National Tsing Hua University and conducting my research at <a href='https://academiasinicanlplab.github.io/#members'> Natural Language Processing and Sentiment Analysis Lab, Academia Sinica </a>
 #<a href='https://dcs.site.nthu.edu.tw'>Department of Computer Science, #National Tsing Hua University </a>

 profile: